Zedai00/OdinRecipes/README.md

 - index.html contains the main structure of the website with links to other recipes
 - Recipes folder containes individual html files for different recipes
-- images folder contains images related to each recipes
+- Images folder contains images related to each recipes

 ### Learned